ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-12. Suppose you fit a ordinary linear regression model over your data and you find it is under-fitting.
+Q. Suppose you fit a ordinary linear regression model over your data and you find it is under-fitting.
 Is it good idea to use Ridge or Lasso regression here?

 <details><summary><b>Answer</b></summary>